Sunil-I/Point-of-Sales-Device/readme.md

 The main goal of this application is for a user to enter and perform a transaction.
 It should allow users to enter card details such as a card number, expiry date, CVV, etc.
-Moreover it should also permit users to reverse a transaction as well as vlaidate the credit card. besides this, it records all the sucessful and unsuccessful transactions.
+Moreover it should also permit users to reverse a transaction as well as vlaidate the credit card. besides this, it records all the successful and unsuccessful transactions.

 # Requirements
 There are many requirements needed for this application to run in an efficent way, these features include: